tholman/viewprt/README.md

   onMaximized(container, viewportState) {} // callback when the viewport and container are the same size })

+// The `viewportState` is an object containing information like:
+/*
+{
+  width: 1024,
+  height: 768,
+  positionX: 0,
+  positionY: 2000
+  directionY: "down",
+  directionX: "none"
+}
+*/

 // Stop observing:
 positionObserver.destroy()
-elementObserver.destroy() // This happens automatically if the element is removed from DOM
+elementObserver.destroy() // This happens automatically if the element is removed from the DOM

 // Start observing again:
 positionObserver.activate()